-The goals of the DRI and NYF programs should be reflected in the SIP developed for each community and the projects identified in each plan.
+The goals of the DRI and NYF programs should be reflected in each community's SIP and the projects therein.
 The SIPs, which will be prepared by the consultant teams, are a compilation of the required deliverables described throughout this guidebook.
 Each SIP will describe the unique challenges and opportunities for revitalization of the DRI/NYF area, present the community's vision for the future of the area, and propose transformative projects that may be realized with an investment of DRI/NYF funds.

 The DRI and NYF programs accomplish their goals through a unique State and local partnership that includes the Local Planning Committee (LPC), State staff, municipal representatives, and a consultant team.
-The LPC is responsible for representing the interests and priorities of the community, while the State staff ensure that the process and deliverables are consistent with the goals, priorities, and requirements of the funding programs.
-In addition, State and local staff, together with the consultant team, provide expertise, guidance, and technical assistance to develop a SIP that will achieve the vision and goals for revitalization of the downtown, as approved by the LPC.
+The LPC is responsible for representing the interests and priorities of the community, while the State staff ensures that the process and deliverables are consistent with the goals, priorities, and requirements of the funding programs.
+In addition, State and local staff, together with the consultant team, provide expertise, guidance, and technical assistance to develop an SIP that will achieve the vision and goals for revitalization of the downtown, as approved by the LPC.

-Each LPC is led by two co-chairs consisting of the local elected official and a member of the Regional Economic Development Council (or their respective designees).
-General membership in the LPC will include local and regional leaders, community stakeholders, and representatives from interest groups and organizations, as appropriate to the community.
+Each LPC is led by co-chairs consisting of the local elected official(s) and a member of the Regional Economic Development Council (or their respective designees).
+General membership of the LPC will include local and regional leaders, community stakeholders, and representatives from interest groups and organizations as appropriate to the community.